Kitten rescued after becoming trapped in underground pipe

-A construction worker near the scene initially heard loud meowing, but could not find where the noise was coming from, per SDHS.
+A construction worker near the scene initially heard loud meowing, but could not find where the noise was coming from, according to SDHS.

-That’s when a call was placed to SDHS and a Humane officer responded to the scene, the animal organization said.
-A snare and other tools coated in cat food were used in the rescue attempt, but that couldn’t reach the cat.
+That’s when SDHS was called and a Humane officer responded.
+A snare and other tools coated in cat food were used in the rescue attempt, but couldn’t reach the cat.

 The unsuccessful attempt prompted Humane officers to contact Cal Fire San Diego and San Diego Gas & Electric for help.